Is Lycra the Best Choice for Chlorine Resistant POD Swimwear?

 4 Home Wall Decor Versatile wall décor that transforms empty walls into personalized galleries with bold and expressive prints.
 Know more.

 Chlorine-resistant Lycra is essential because it directly impacts product longevity and brand reputation.
-Standard elastane fibers lose their elasticity when exposed to pool chemicals, leading to “baggy” swimsuits that lose their shape after a few wears.
-By using treated Lycra, sellers ensure their designs maintain a professional fit, reducing customer returns and increasing repeat purchases in the competitive POD market.
+Standard elastane fibers lose elasticity when exposed to pool chemicals, leading to baggy swimsuits that sag after a few wears.
+Using treated Lycra ensures designs maintain a professional fit, reducing returns and increasing repeat purchases in the competitive POD market.

 For sellers using Printdoors, choosing high-quality materials is the first step in building a sustainable fashion brand.
-Swimwear is a high-utility item, and customers expect it to survive more than a single vacation.
-Chlorine-resistant fibers feature a specialized chemical shield that prevents the “eating” effect of pool sanitizers on the fabric’s core.
+Swimwear is high-utility, and customers expect it to survive more than a single vacation.
+Chlorine-resistant fibers feature a specialized chemical shield that prevents pool sanitizers from damaging the fabric’s core.

 Feature Standard Spandex Chlorine-Resistant Lycra